hrzsea/Huang-Ruizhi/index.md

 ## Unstable homotopy theory:

-- (with Jie Wu), Exponential growth of homotopy groups of suspended finite complexes, 21 pages, to appear in _Mathematische Zeitschrift_. arXiv:1706.02918
+- (with Jie Wu), Exponential growth of homotopy groups of suspended finite complexes, 21 pages, to appear in _Mathematische Zeitschrift_. [arXiv:1706.02918](https://arxiv.org/abs/1706.02918).
-- (with Jie Wu), Combinatorics of double loop suspensions, evaluation maps and Cohen groups, 37 pages, to appear in _Journal of the Mathematical Society of Japan_. arXiv:1706.02916
+- (with Jie Wu), Combinatorics of double loop suspensions, evaluation maps and Cohen groups, 37 pages, to appear in _Journal of the Mathematical Society of Japan_. [arXiv:1706.02916](https://arxiv.org/abs/1706.02916).
-- (with Jie Wu), Cancellation and homotopy rigidity of classic functors, _Journal of the London Mathematical Society_ 99 (1) (2019), 225-248. arXiv:1706.02917
+- (with Jie Wu), Cancellation and homotopy rigidity of classic functors, _Journal of the London Mathematical Society_ 99 (1) (2019), 225-248. [arXiv:1706.02917](https://arxiv.org/abs/1706.02917).
-- (with Jie Wu), On mod $p$ $A_p$-spaces, _Algebraic and Geometric Topology_ 17 (2017), 2125-2144.
+- (with Jie Wu), On mod $p$ $A_p$-spaces, _Algebraic and Geometric Topology_ 17 (2017), 2125-2144. [arXiv:1701.05803](https://arxiv.org/abs/1701.05803).

 ## Applications of homotopy theory related to geometry and mathematical physics:

-- (with Haibao Duan and Fei Han), String^c structures and modular invariants, 40 pages, arXiv:1905.02093
+- (with Haibao Duan and Fei Han), String^c structures and modular invariants, 40 pages, [arXiv:1905.02093](https://arxiv.org/abs/1905.02093).
-- Homotopy types of gauge groups over high dimensional manifolds, 32 pages, submitted. arXiv:1805.04879
+- Homotopy types of gauge groups over high dimensional manifolds, 32 pages, submitted. [arXiv:1805.04879](https://arxiv.org/abs/1805.04879).
-- Homotopy of gauge groups over non-simply-connected five dimensional manifolds, 33 pages, to appear in _Science China Mathematics_. arXiv:1805.04878
+- Homotopy of gauge groups over non-simply-connected five dimensional manifolds, 33 pages, to appear in _Science China Mathematics_. [arXiv:1805.04878](https://arxiv.org/abs/1805.04878).

 ## Stable and Rational homotopy theory:

 - (with Xiugui Liu), Some notes on the sectional fibrations, _Topology and its Applications_ 207 (2016), 123-135.
 PDF
 - (with Xiugui Liu), Non-triviality of a product in the Adams $E_2$-term, _Indian Journal of Pure and Applied Mathematics_, vol. 47 (1) (2016), 59-72.
-PDF
 - (with Xiugui Liu), A nontrivial product in the $E_2$-term of the Adams spectral sequence for the sphere spectrum, _Journal of Homotopy and Related Structures_, vol. 10 (4) (2015), 735-748.
-PDF
 - (with X. Liu and S. Liu), Existence of $b_0b_1g_0\gamma_s$-element in the stable homotopy of spheres, _Journal of Homotopy and Related Structures_, vol. 9 (2) (2014), 263-271.
 - (with Xiugui Liu), The rational homotopical nilpotency of principal $U_n(\mathbb{C})$-bundles, _Topology and its Applications_ 160 (2013), 1466-1475.
-PDF

 # Grant